Susana Has Decided To Write About Her Friend:

 While the story is about her friend, Susana should also strive to find the universal themes and experiences that will resonate with readers from all walks of life.
 What are the common struggles and triumphs that her friend has faced?
 What are the lessons they have learned that can be applied to other people's lives?
 What are the universal truths about human nature that their story reveals?

-For example, if her friend has overcome adversity, Susana can explore the themes of resilience, perseverance, and hope.
+To give you an idea, if her friend has overcome adversity, Susana can explore the themes of resilience, perseverance, and hope.
 If her friend has found love and happiness, Susana can explore the themes of connection, intimacy, and fulfillment.
 And if her friend has experienced loss and grief, Susana can explore the themes of healing, acceptance, and remembrance.

 By finding the universal in the personal, Susana can create a story that is both deeply moving and profoundly insightful.